ramiropredassi/g7-2024-website/_pages/twitchsesion.md

   <hr class="flex-grow-1">
 </div>

-The new technologies have contributed to bringing these experiences to the comfort of your home!<br>
+New technologies have contributed to bringing these experiences to the comfort of your home!<br>
 ##### **_Twitch_** is an interactive streaming service that, in addition to exploring opinion threads, allows us to capture user interactions – even if people are in different parts of the world!

 <!-- interview quote -->